HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Methods

 \subsubsection{Hinduphobic COVID-19 X (Twitter) Dataset}

-We extracted the Hinduphobic tweets and curated a dataset using the X (Twitter) application programmer interface (API)\footnote{\url{https://developer.x.com/en/docs/x-api}}.
-The dataset spans from April 2020 to January 2024, capturing the context of the COVID-19 pandemic with tweets originating from India, featuring both Hinglish (a mix of Hindi and English) and English.
-Each tweet includes terms such as COVID, COVID-19, or coronavirus, establishing a clear relation between the pandemic and the Hindu community.
+We extracted Hinduphobic tweets and curated a dataset using the X (Twitter) application programmer interface (API)\footnote{\url{https://developer.x.com/en/docs/x-api}}.
+The dataset spans from April 2020 to January 2024, capturing the context of the COVID-19 pandemic with tweets featuring both Hinglish (a mix of Hindi and English) and English.
+Each tweet includes terms such as COVID, COVID-19, or coronavirus, establishing a clear relationship between the pandemic and the Hindu community.
+(Figure~\ref{fig.Hinduphobic_Dataset_Proceess}) illustrates the complete dataset creation and processing pipeline employed in this study.

 We employed targeted keywords and hashtags to identify negative (Hinduphobic) and positive/neutral sentiments associated with Hinduism.
-We present some of the terms identified and their relevance to Hinduphobic sentiments in (Table \ref{table:negativepositive}) along with positive/neutral terms.
+We present some of the terms identified and their relevance to Hinduphobic sentiments in (Table~\ref{table:negativepositive}), along with positive/neutral terms.
 The negative terms such as "Hindu superspreaders" (referring to the Kumbh Mela Hindu festival), "Hindu rituals causing COVID" (related to temple gatherings), and derogatory references such as "piss drinker" (associated with cow urine and dung) were used to malign and blame the Hindu community for the spread of COVID-19.
 Notable hashtags promoting Hinduphobic content included \#CoronaJihad, \#HindusSpreadCorona, \#HinduCOVIDConspiracy, \#COVID19HinduHate, and \#COVIDHindutva.
-For the positive or neutral sentiment, we focused on terms associated with Hindu contributions to COVID-19 relief efforts, such as "Namaste" or "Namaskar" (a Hindu greeting that avoids physical contact) and references to organisations such as ISKCON (International Society of Krishna Consciousness), RSS (Rashtriya Swayamsevak Sangh), Swaminarayan Temple, and Mahavir Temple.
-These organisations played significant roles in COVID-19 relief by providing food, plasma donations, hospital support, and financial aid.
-Positive hashtags in this category included \#NamasteForSafety, \#HindusForHumanity, \#ISKCONRelief, \#RSSHelpingHands, \#TempleAidCOVID, and \#HinduCOVIDRelief.
-We derived the full list of keywords from scholarly sources \cite{sudhakar2022anti}, Hindu American Foundation\footnote{\url{https://www.hinduamerican.org/hindu-hate-glossary}}, news articles\footnote{\url{https://shorturl.at/3Dvrl}}, and Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/Anti-Hindu_sentiment}} with explanations for each term's association with negative or positive sentiments available in a document\footnote{\url{https://github.com/pinglainstitute/Hinduphobia-COVID-19-beyond}}.